-In addition to medicine, or instead of it, seeing a psychologist or joining a support group can help.
+In addition to medicine, or instead of it, seeing a mental health professional or joining a support group can help.
 Group therapy is a good choice for someone dealing with new emotions.
 It can help someone express and validate feelings.
 Choose a group that suits your needs.
 Visit The Mesothelioma Center's support group page for more information about group therapy and to receive help finding a meeting near you.

 Similarly, one-on-one therapy can help you mentally cope with your new situation.
 Find a therapist who is familiar with cancer care.
 One recent study by Cancer Research UK found that patients did better emotionally when they received counseling from cancer professionals.
 The 2008 study was performed with 200 cancer patients suffering from depression.
 Half received antidepressants and mental health referrals.
 The other half received this standard care in addition to several counseling sessions with a trained cancer nurse, called "Depression Care for People with Cancer" (DCPC).
 Patients who received the DCPC care package showed a 23 percent lower rate of depression than those receiving standard care.

 Other studies may be able to explain such a vast difference.
 Research has shown that cancer patients do best when their therapy includes educational and behavioral approaches.
 This includes exploring patients' beliefs about a cancer diagnosis and clearing up any misconceptions.
 A greater understanding of the diagnosis and treatment can help reduce feelings of helplessness and anxiety.
 This therapy approach should also include new relaxation techniques such as yoga to help alleviate the physical symptoms of depression.

 View our resources for patients and familiesGet Help Today